Ivorforce/Monoteny/README.md

   - [ ] RationalF ($Real using `numerator 'IntF` and `denominator 'IntF`)
   - [ ] DecimalF (decimal of big int with auto-adjusting floating point position)
 - [ ] DecimalFixed (int number with a fixed floating point position)
+- [ ] `precedence_order!` should support full runtime defined grammar, where tokens are all either keywords or objects.
+This requires it to be joined again with `pattern` statements, but that's acceptable.
 - [ ] Generic Export: Allow the export of unspecialized functions through a trait conformance parameter.
 - [ ] `match x with [0: { ... }]`
 - [ ] Local functions and declarations